-- D. Each sport will be allowed to present, at the expense of the school, up tpfour (4) awards to individual student-athletes.
-The individual awards given to the student-athletes will be a Certificate. - E. Each head coach will determine the criteria for awarding a letter in their sport in writing.
+- D. Junior Year All Junior's will receive a certificate of participation - E. Senior Year - An athlete who has not met the coach's criteria but has finished his/her senior season in good standing will receive his/her letter. - An athlete who participates in the same sport all four years will receive the "Four-year" plaque. - The Triple Treat Award is given to any senior student-athlete who plays 3 sports/year for 4 years. - F. All awards must be given within the guidelines of the M.H.S.A.A. - G. Each sport will be allowed to present, at the expense of the school, three (3) awards to individual student-athletes.
+The individual awards given to the student-athletes will be a Certificate. - H. Each head coach will determine the criteria for awarding a letter in their sport in writing.
 These criteria must be explained to all student-athletes at the beginning of each sports season.
 An athlete must complete the season as a member of the team in good standing in order to receive his/her award.
-An athlete under discipline at the end of the season who continues to practice as a faithful member of the team will be eligible for awards.
+An athlete under discipline at the end of the season who continues to practice as a faithful member of the team will be eligible for awards. - I. Team captains will be awarded chenille stars.